run-house/runhouse/docs/how-to-use-runhouse.rst

 * **Elastic Compute**: We use Skypilot under the hood to launch elastic compute, and support most clouds.
 You can run ``sky check`` in CLI after installing Runhouse to confirm you have access to the cloud.
 * **Existing Clusters**: Runhouse supports a variety of authentication methods to access existing clusters, including SSH with keys or passwords.

-For intitial projects and getting started quickly, launching from local credentials is possible.
+For initial projects and getting started quickly, launching from local credentials is possible.
 In this setting, you already unlock serverless execution for your Python ML code, but you cannot take advantage of advanced usage patterns that are unlocked through compute saving and reuse.

 For production settings, we recommend that users load cloud secrets, Kubeconfig, and available compute resources into Runhouse Den and authenticate from